willkg/eugene/README.rst

 License
 =======

-This is distributed under the MIT license.
+eugene is distributed under the MIT license.
 See LICENSE for details.

+bootstrap is distributed under the Apache v2 license.

+jquery is distributed under the MIT license.